emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - The Network in Network is proposed in [Lin et al., 2013.
 Network in network]

-- It has been used in a lot of modern CNN implementations like ResNet and Inception models.
+- It has been used in a lot of modern CNN implementations like **ResNet and Inception models**.

 - A 1 x 1 convolution is useful when:

-  - We want to shrink the number of channels.
-We also call this feature transformation.
+  - We want to **shrink the number of channels.
+We also call this feature transformation**.
     - In the second discussed example above we have shrinked the input from 32 to 5 channels.
   - We will later see that by shrinking it we can save a lot of computations.
-  - If we have specified the number of 1 x 1 Conv filters to be the same as the input number of channels then the output will contain the same number of channels.
-Then the 1 x 1 Conv will act like a non linearity and will learn non linearity operator.
+  - **If we have specified the number of 1 x 1 Conv filters to be the same as the input number of channels then the output will contain the same number of channels.
+Then the 1 x 1 Conv will act like a non linearity and will learn non linearity operator.**

 - Replace fully connected layers with 1 x 1 convolutions as Yann LeCun believes they are the same.